matrix-org/synapse/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 If not matrix.org:

 <!--
  What version of Synapse is running?

 You can find the Synapse version with this command:

 $ curl http://localhost:8008/_synapse/admin/v1/server_version

-(You may need to replace `localhost:8008` if synapse is not configured to listen on that port.)
+(You may need to replace `localhost:8008` if Synapse is not configured to listen on that port.)
 -->
 - **Version**: